mmesh/docs/docs/platform/architecture/index.md

 Up to 255 nodes can be connected to a mmesh subnet at maximum capacity.
 When a node is connected to a subnet, it is assigned at least one IP address from the subnet's IP range.

 ### Relay

 In mmesh, nodes create peer-to-peer connections, but occasionally direct communication between them is not possible.
 In such cases, a relay can step in to facilitate communication, enabling connections between nodes.
 By default, mmesh offers relay nodes within network connectivity zones.
 Furthermore, clients can deploy mmesh nodes and set them up as relays, granting them the ability to determine the most efficient route for their traffic.

-### Proxy
-### Relay

-In mmesh, nodes create peer-to-peer connections, but occasionally direct communication between them is not possible.
-In such cases, a relay can step in to facilitate communication, enabling connections between nodes.
-By default, mmesh offers relay nodes within network connectivity zones.
-Furthermore, clients can deploy mmesh nodes and set them up as relays, granting them the ability to determine the most efficient route for their traffic.